DeMONLab-BioFINDER/karlsson_synthetic_taupet/examples/README.md

 ### Train a new U-Net
 To train a new U-Net, use train_new_unet.py and update the paths for training and validation data and images.
 See example of the expected input formats for csvs and NIfTI images in datasets/simulated_example/.

-Training was run on an HPC cluster using Slurm.
+During optimization and development, training was run on an HPC cluster using Slurm.
 An example job submission script is provided in start_unet.sh.
 To submit a job:
 ```
 sbatch start_unet.sh
 ```